-However, if this pattern was unusually highly developed in Ancient Greece, if same sex love was only tolerated in other societies, nowhere was it treated as it has been for modern times with fear and loathing, let alone subjected to systematic legal punishment.
+However, if this pattern was unusually highly developed in Ancient Greece, if same sex love was only tolerated in other societies, nowhere was it treated, as it has been in modern times, with fear and loathing, let alone subjected to systematic legal punishment.
 Also, in Greece heterosexuality and homosexuality were not counterposed.
 Men were not thought of as being either homosexual or heterosexual.
 Sex between men and women was principally for the purposes of reproduction, while sex between men was a source of pleasure.
-There was, however, no question of invoking nature to grant approval or disapproval for either.
+There was no question of invoking nature to grant approval or disapproval for either.
 Instances of homosexuality and heterosexuality amongst the gods and goddesses were, after all, legion.

 The rise of Christianity, in the late classical world and during the establishment of feudal Christendom, brought about a significant change in attitudes towards homosexuality in Western Europe.
-However, homosexuality was lumped together with other sexual sins deserving of speciel treatment by the zealots of the early Christian church.
-Practitioners of homosexuality, along with fornicators, those guilty of bestiality, adulterers and more besides were the targets of Christianity according to Saint Paul.
+However, homosexuality was lumped together with other sexual sins deserving of special treatment by the zealots of the early Christian church.
+Practitioners of homosexuality, along with fornicators, those guilty of bestiality, adulterers and more besides were all taboo under the Christian doctrine outlined by St Paul.